observIQ/bindplane-agent/docs/installation-mac.md

 ## Configuring the Agent

-After installing the `observiq-otel-collector` you can change the configuration file printed out at the end of the installation.
+The agent is ran and managed by the [OpenTelemetry supervisor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/opampsupervisor).
+The supervisor must receive the agent's configuration from an OpAMP management platform, after which it will stop and restart the agent with the new config.

-The default configuration file can be found at `/opt/observiq-otel-collector/config.yaml`.
+The supervisor remembers the last config it received via OpAMP and always starts rewrites the agent's config file with it when it starts.
+This means you can't manually edit the agent's config file on disk.
+The best way to modify the configuration is to send a new one from the OpAMP platform the supervisor is connected to.

-After changing the configuration file run `sudo launchctl unload /Library/LaunchDaemons/com.observiq.collector.plist; sudo launchctl load /Library/LaunchDaemons/com.observiq.collector.plist` for the changes to take effect.
+The agent configuration file is located at `/opt/observiq-otel-collector/supervisor_storage/effective.yaml`.

-For more information on configuring the agent, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).
+For more information on OTel configurations, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).

 **Logging**

-Logs from the agent will appear in `/opt/observiq-otel-collector/log`.
-You may run `sudo tail -F /opt/observiq-otel-collector/log/collector.log` to view them.
+Logs from the agent will appear in `/opt/observiq-otel-collector/supervisor_storage/agent.log`.
+You may run `sudo tail -F /opt/observiq-otel-collector/supervisor_storage/agent.log` to view them.

-Stderr for the agent process can be found at `/var/log/observiq_collector.err`.
+Stderr for the supervisor process can be found at `/var/log/observiq_collector.err`.

 ## Agent Services Commands